 In my view this is an oversimplification.
-Mr P was not making a straightforward purchase of, say, a holiday apartment or villa that he could occupy or rent out as he saw fit and freely sell on the open property market.
-He was buying a half share in a hotel room in a development that was not yet complete, where the property would form part of a hotel.
-Mr P is in principle free to sell the investment if he wants to (pending completion of his purchase of it), but he must sell subject to the hotel agreement.
+Mr N was not making a straightforward purchase of, say, a holiday apartment or villa that he could occupy or rent out as he saw fit and freely sell on the open property market.
+He was buying a 50% share in a hotel room in a development that was not yet complete, where the property would form part of a hotel.
+Mr N is in principle free to sell the investment if he wants to, but he must sell subject to the hotel agreement.
 So, the ability to sell, in practice, depends on there being a market for hotel room, or part shares in a hotel room, investments.

-These points were, or were largely, understood by Options at the time of Mr P's investment when it categorised the investment as an unregulated alternative investment that was high risk and speculative which might be difficult to sell/realise.
+These points were, or were largely, understood by Options at the time of Mr N's investment when it categorised the investment as an unregulated alternative investment that was high risk and speculative which might be difficult to sell/realise.
 And this understanding of the investment formed part of the context in which, or was a relevant factor in, the checks made by Options on Cape Verde4 Life since it planned to introduce clients for the purpose of investing in Salinas Sea.